learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 Now, let's do a final check to ensure that there are no more null values remaining in this dataset.

-In the cell below, resuse the code you wrote at the beginning of the notebook to check how many null values our dataset now contains.
+In the cell below, reuse the code you wrote at the beginning of the notebook to check how many null values our dataset now contains.

 ```python